-Do you receive a Centrelink pension?
+Does it matter if I receive a Centrelink pension?

 If you are paid an age pension and contribute money towards someone else's property (e.g. mortgage, renovations or maintenance), Centrelink may find you have an interest (often called a 'granny flat interest') in the property.
 This may reduce your pension rate.
 Centrelink also has rules about giving money or assets away.